sjiang17/pytorch-faster-rcnn/README.md

 ### Compilation

-As pointed out by [ruotianluo/pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), choose the right `-arch` to compile the cuda code:
+As pointed out by [ruotianluo/pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), choose the right `-arch` in `make.sh` file, to compile the cuda code:

   | GPU model  | Architecture |
   | ------------- | ------------- |